What are training manager KPIs? Let’s break it down.

 We are not sure how the “new normal” will look like once the hullabaloo subsides after everyone is vaccinated.
 With everyone trying to maintain cash flows, support the employees, and staying sane, it would be unwise to have short-term interests at this moment.

-You need to look at the KPIs right now and re-organize it based on the present situation.
+You need to look at the training manager KPIs right now and re-organize it based on the present situation.
 Instead of trying to retain the customer, the intent should be to garner their trust.
 There is nothing more important than that right now because your customers will remember how you treated them during this time.

 Now is not the time to harp on tactics, strategies, and measuring improvement in the company’s bottom line, but it is the time to measure humanity.
 How can you be of value to your customer?
 If there is a solution to that which you can identify, then get going on it.